brenodupin/tigre/README.md

 # TIGRE - Tool for InterGenic Region Extraction

-Tigre (Tool for InterGenic Region Extraction) is a Python CLI tool that extracts intergenic regions from GFF3 files.
+TIGRE is a Python CLI tool that extracts intergenic regions from GFF3 file(s).
 It is designed to handle overlapping features and provides options for customizing the extraction process.
-It has 3 main commands: `clean`, `extract`, and `getfasta`, which cleans and standardizes GFF3 files, extracts intergenic regions (or just regions between features), and retrieves sequences from a FASTA file, respectively.
+It has 3 main commands: `clean`, `extract`, and `getfasta`, which cleans and prepares GFF3 files, extracts intergenic regions (or just regions between features), and retrieves sequences from a FASTA file, respectively.

 In `clean` command, TIGRE optionally supports the use of a [GDT](https://github.com/brenodupin/gdt) .gdict file to standardize feature names.

 ##  Features

-- **Clean & Standardize**: Process and standardize GFF3 files with optional support for [GDT](https://github.com/brenodupin/gdt) to standardize gene names
+- **Clean & Standardize**: Process and prepares GFF3 files with optional support for [GDT](https://github.com/brenodupin/gdt) to standardize gene names
 - **Extract Regions**: Extract intergenic regions with customizable feature filtering
 - **Generate Sequences**: Retrieve FASTA sequences from extracted regions
 - **Parallel Processing**: On demand multi-thread/multi-process execution for batch operations